Talleyrand-P/SSRF-CTF/README.md

 # SSRF-CTF
 A small SSRF CTF using a vulnerable PHP script.
+The goal is to read the passwd file.

 To download the code use the command